California Emissions Standards

 Unless it is exempt, your vehicle must comply with the California emissions standard if it has less than 7,500 miles on the odometer and is

-- the model year 2004 or newer medium-duty vehicle that has a gross vehicle weight rating (GVWR) of 14,000 lbs. or less
+- a model year 2004 and newer vehicle with a GVWR of 14,000 pounds or less

 To determine if a vehicle meets the California emissions standard, look for these words or similar language on the Manufacturer's Certificate of Origin (MCO) and the emissions label under the hood: